The Command and Control Model is Outdated, Even The Military Says So!

 - Last, when the group reconvenes, sort and rank the worries and begin to attack them."

-But when you establish leadership at every level, and people are constantly making their own decisions it is important to have a common goal and principles in place.
+When you established leadership at every level, and people are constantly making their own decisions it is important to have a common goal and principles in place.
 It should be crystal clear what the desired outcome of the mission should be.
-Not only for yourself, but also for your team and for the entire organization.
-It should eventually guide everyone in their daily decision making.
-David advocates to always ‘begin with the end in mind’.
+For yourself, for your team and for the organization.
+It will guide employees in their daily decision making.
+Because, if the common purpose is not clear or misunderstood then the guidelines and principles by which a decision should be made are unclear.
+It will result in a reduced quality of the decision making.

 How to begin with the end in mind